Recreation and tourism trends in the Delta increase.

 Increase of five percent, for each metric from the prior year, over a five-year period beginning once a baseline is established in 2018.

-Council staff will collect data on public lands available for recreation and fishing license sales from the CDPR and CDFW, respectively.
-Staff will further research potential data sources or collaborative opportunities to determine and track length of accessible shoreline data.
+Council staff collect data on public lands available for recreation and fishing license sales from CDFW's License Statistics webpage.

 Delta Protection Commission.
 The Economic Sustainability Plan